unicode-org/message-format-wg/exploration/0003-formatted-parts.md

 ```

 For MessageExpressionPart, the `source` corresponds to the expression's fallback value.
+The `dir` and `locale` attributes of a part may be inherited from the message
+or from the operand (if present),
-The parts' `dir` and `locale` may be defined if overridden by an expression attribute or set otherwise.
+or overridden by an expression attribute or formatting function,
+or otherwise set by the implementation.
 Each part should have at most one of `value` or `parts` defined;
 some may have none.